Where to find further help and support for hidden challenges

 EnableMe

 EnableMe is run by the Stroke Foundation.
-It is a free online resource that brings together stroke information, videos, tools and conversations with other survivors and carers.
+It is a free online resource.
+It has stroke information and videos.
+You can have conversations with other survivors and carers.

 Website: https://enableme.org.au